 Despite its deceptively fancy presentation, the recipe is very simple and easy to make.
 You simply make a small slit in Kamaboko, stuff shiso leaf in, and top with salmon roe.

-The orange jewel-like salmon roe gives contrast to the green shiso leaf, while the pink and white kamaboko creates a nice soft background against shiso and salmon roe.
+The orange jewel-like salmon roe gives contrast to the green shiso leaf, while the pink and white kamaboko creates a nice soft background against the shiso and salmon roe.
 They are totally festive with an unexpected, sophisticated touch.

-Sign up for the free Just One Cookbook newsletter delivered to your inbox!
-And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram for all the latest updates.
+Wish to learn more about Japanese cooking?
+Sign up for our free newsletter to receive cooking tips & recipe updates!
+And stay in touch with me on Facebook, Pinterest, YouTube, and Instagram.

 Kamaboko with Salmon Roe